asiemer/madux/CONTRIBUTING.md

 - [ ] Add scenario tests
 - [ ] Update readme with new example
 - [ ] Update readme with experiment notice
+- [ ] Fix the properties aspect of states

 ### Future use...